Motor Finance Commission

 Can I use a Claims Management Company?

-You, or your Claims Management Company, should only contact us once.
+You, or your Claims Management Company/law firm, should only contact us once.
 If we’re contacted more than once, we’ll need to check who to respond to.
 This could mean it’ll take us longer to reply.

 I’m using a Claims Management Company / Law Firm – do I need to do anything?